 How to Measure

-Because in modern applications signals are not only modulated in their frequency but also in there amplitude and other specifics (even pulsed signals are widespread) a momentary measurement of power is difficult and often not a useful information.
-Therefore most of the time a signal’s average power is measured.
+Because in modern applications signals are not only modulated in their frequency but also in their amplitude and other specifics (even pulsed signals are widespread) a momentary measurement of power is difficult and often not a useful information.
+Therefore, the average power of a signal is usually measured.

 The power level of a signal can be measured by a variety of different instruments.
 Both a Spectrum Analyzer and a Network Analyzer can be used to perform a power measurement.
 It is necessary to keep in mind, that these devices work frequency selective.
-For example, the Spectrum Analyzer can only perform a power measurement in the configured resolution bandwidth.
-A HF Power Meter measures the power of the full frequency range of the sensor including all the carrier waves, all the harmonics and intermodulation products.
+The spectrum analyzer can only perform power measurements in the configured bandwidth.
+An RF power meter measures the power of the entire frequency range including all carrier waves, all harmonics and intermodulation products.

 To perform these measurements over a wide band specific sensors are used.
 The most common type today is the diode detector.
 The detector basically consists of a line termination with the corresponding impedance to the system.
 A diode is used to rectify the signal and a bypass capacitor is used to remove any HF signal getting through the diode.
 The rectified signal can now be picked up by an Analog to Digital converter.

-Most of DEV’s products have a build in RF-sensing functionality.
+Most of DEV’s products have a built-in RF-sensing functionality that measures the accumulated RF power over the entire bandwidth.
+This value is a quality indicator to either send an alarm to an M&C System or to perform a redundancy switching fully autonomously.
 This feature is realized by coupling out the signal from the main transmission path and feeding it to a built-in RF power detector IC.
 This chip is based on the same principle as the diode detector.
 The coupler and sensor are tuned for the respective frequency band to guarantee a measurement over the whole spectrum in use.